CARPAL BONES ANATOMY

 3. Capitate

-• Largest carpal bone, central in the wrist
+• Largest carpal bone, central in your wrist

 • Proximal head: Rounded, articulates with scaphoid and lunate bones